Procedure to Appoint and Remove a Company Secretary

 This includes the following:

-Ensuring company compliance with ACRA (AGMs, *EGMs, ARs, updated registries and company information etc)
+Ensuring company compliance with ACRA (board meetings, AGMs, EGMs, ARs, updated registries and company information, etc.)

 Administrative tasks from changes in shareholdings, directorship, company profile etc.

 Some may provide assistance on operational matters like how to open a bank account, do you need a license to operate etc.

 As a precursor to a company secretary’s administrative role, he/she advises company directors on how to fulfill their statutory duties and remain compliant with the Singapore Companies Act.
 This includes the following:

 Providing guidance on proper corporate governance and ethical business practices

 Advisory on directors duties in relation to financial reporting to ACRA

 When to prepare for annual compliance filings (AGM, AR, Tax etc) to avoid late submission

 The company secretary is the first point of contact for shareholders who wish to communicate with the company and should maintain regular contact with the shareholders to ensure that their interests are heard by the board of directors.